Zaid-Ajaj/Fable.Remoting/documentation/src/route-builder.md

     with_builder routeBuilder
 }
 ```
-On last thing you need to consider if you are using `webpack-dev-server` is that you need to delegate the requests that start with `/api` from the developement server to the actual F# backend using the following configuration:
+One last thing you need to consider if you are using `webpack-dev-server` is that you need to delegate the requests that start with `/api` from the developement server to the actual F# backend using the following configuration:
 ```js
 devServer: {
   contentBase: resolve('./public'),